Interpreting the Holidays Act with KeyPay: 2 employee scenarios

 - A public holiday lies on one of Josh’s usual working days during his ‘sick’ period.
 As per NZ legislation, if an employee takes sick leave on a public holiday, the day should not be deducted from the leave entitlement.
 So, the payroll manager must account for this public holiday and ensure it isn’t deducted from Josh’s sick leave balance

-- The payroll manager must also ensure that Josh is paid at the normal rate for this public holiday and that he does not receive a day in lieu
+- The payroll professional must also ensure that Josh is paid at the normal rate for this public holiday and that he does not receive a day in lieu

 - Josh’s sick leave must be paid at the Relevant Daily Pay rate (what he would usually be paid per hour if he were to be working on these days)